semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 # Installing a self-hosted agent

+!!! beta "Self-hosted agents - closed beta"
+    Self-hosted agents are now in closed beta!
+If you would like to join beta and try this feature out, please [share your use case](https://semaphoreci.com/contact) with our team and we will add you to the waiting list and contact you after confirming that the feature suits your requirements.

 The Semaphore agent is open source and can be found [here][agent repo].
 Before installing it in your machine, you need to make sure the following requirements are also available in it:

 - bash